jaspector

 New construction, additions, structural alterations, demolition, relocations, and most improvements to structures in unincorporated Ada County.

+Not all construction work requires a permit in unincorporated Ada County, ID.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, playhouses, similar) with floor area not exceeding 200 sq. ft.; Fences not over 6 feet high (subject to zoning setback requirements; no permit required but zoning standards still apply); Decks not more than 30 inches above grade at any point that do not serve as an exit; Painting, flooring, cabinets, countertops, and wall coverings (interior cosmetic work); Agricultural buildings meeting IBC definition of 'Ag Buildings' (must still comply with zoning setbacks); Concrete slabs.
 Note: MEP (mechanical, electrical, plumbing) permits are handled separately; contact Idaho DBS for trade permit exemptions.
+When in doubt, confirm with the local building department before starting work.